Can You Be Disqualified for Entering Sweepstakes Too Often?

 How to Avoid Wasting Your Sweepstakes Entries

-Have you ever come across a one-time entry sweepstakes with a great prize, and entered it... only to realize that you had entered the same sweep a few weeks ago?
-Have you ruined your chance of winning?
+Have you ever come across a one-time entry giveaway with a great prize, and entered it... only to realize you'd entered the same sweep a few weeks earlier?
+Did you ruin your chance of winning?
 Will you be disqualified?

 If you want to be a winner, you should read the rules carefully and be sure to follow them.
 It's important to be clear about how often you can legally enter before you start.
 If you're not sure what a term in the rules means, check out this guide to sweepstakes entry restrictions for more information.

 But everybody makes mistakes sometimes.
-Perhaps you forgot you had entered the sweepstakes, or the deadline was extended and you entered again thinking that a new giveaway had begun, or maybe you simply clicked the "submit" button twice by accident.
+Perhaps you forgot you had entered the sweepstakes, or the deadline was extended and you entered again thinking it was a new giveaway, or maybe you simply clicked the "submit" button twice by accident.

 The best way to avoid disqualification for duplicate entries is to be meticulous in how often you enter.
 A good sweepstakes strategy can help you keep better track of what you've already entered so that you can avoid mistakes.